How Much Is New York’s Proposed Sports Betting ’Integrity Fee’ Worth to Leagues?By Brett Smiley | Published: March 8, 2018 at 9:35 am

 So with this integrity clause, the lawmakers apparently seek to appease the leagues’ concerns over “risk” that legal wagering would pose to their games, as discussed at the January 24 hearing.
 (And by the way, this concern is a farce because they say illegal wagering is the greater risk).

-Do the leagues really want or need $500K divided between them for integrity services?
+Do the leagues really want the estimated $500K divided between them for integrity services?
 No. They do not.
 That’s roughly in the territory of Yankees backup catcher Erik Kratz, a lifetime Mendoza Line-ish .203 hitter.

-While the leagues got other key concessions they want/wanted in sports betting bills, with this fee they want a real royalty with many more zeroes that.
-If the cut were 1% of all wagers with no limitation: based on the estimated $200 billion wagered illegally in the U.S. every year, the number would be $2 billion.
+While the leagues got other key concessions they want/wanted in this bill, with any fee they want a no-strings attached royalty with many more zeroes that.
+If the cut were 1 percent of all wagers with no limitation: based on the estimated $200 billion wagered illegally in the U.S. every year, the number would be $2 billion.

 In just one year, that would be enough money to finance the to-be Las Vegas Raiders roughly $2 billion stadium in, yep, Nevada – the Mecca of Sports Wagering.